IC Markets vs Skilling, Who's Better?

 The minimum deposit for Skilling is $100.

-Depending on your current situation, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both IC Markets and Skilling are a good choice.
+Depending on your needs, a lower minimum deposit can be beneficial.
+If you are experienced with forex trading but are looking for a change then both IC Markets and Skilling are a good option.

 IC Markets vs Skilling - Regulation And Licencing In More Detail